 - Clinicians can select new and established patient visit based on time or medical decision making (MDM)

-- Clinicians may use either time or medical decision making to select a code.
+- Clinicians may use either total practitioner time on the date of service or medical decision making to select a code.

 “Office or other outpatient services include a medically appropriate history and/or physical examination, when performed.
 The nature and extent of the history and/or physical examination is determined by the treating physician or other qualified health care professional reporting the service.
 The care team may collect information and the patient or caregiver may supply information directly (eg, by portal or questionnaire) that is reviewed by the reporting physician or other qualified health care professional.
 The extent of history and physical examination is not an element in selection of office or other outpatient services.”

-- Time will be defined as total time spent, including non-face-to-face work done on that day, and will no longer require time to be dominated by counseling.
+- Time will be defined as total time spent, including non-face-to-face work done on that day, and will no longer require the service to be dominated by counseling.

 - Visits will have a range for time, e.g., 99213 will be 20-29 minutes, 99214 will be 30-39 minutes